-White-nose Syndrome is a fungal disease that has been linked to the mass die-off of hibernating bats in Eastern North America.
+White-Nose Syndrome is a fungal disease that has been linked to the mass die-off of hibernating bats in Eastern North America.
 It poses a significant threat to bats of the west and British Columbia.
 There is evidence that humans have accelerated the spread through entering caves with contaminated clothing, gear or equipment.
 To help prevent WNS from taking hold in B.C., the Province is making investments in bat conservation projects.

 To ensure the protection of bats and their habitat in this park, BC Parks strongly advises that personal caving gear that has been used anywhere east of the Rockies not be used in B.C.
 Also, before entering caves in B.C, cavers and visitors should consult the provincial WNS website, which includes a link to a Decontamination Protocol for Mines and Caves.